pajtai/grunt-useref/README.md

 [Here is a sample repo](https://github.com/pajtai/grunt-useref-example) that uses `grunt-useref`.

+Note: to use this npm without grunt, take a look at:  https://github.com/manuelcabral/useref

 To look at a working example see the [`grunt.js`](https://github.com/pajtai/grunt-useref/blob/master/grunt.js) of this module and look at [`test/input`](https://github.com/pajtai/grunt-useref/tree/master/test/input) of this module.

 Example usage with grunt.init: